WeirdFlexButOk7/Connect4/README.md

-## A connect four project supporting one and two player modes.
+## A connect four project in single player mode.

-For one player mode, the AI opponent uses the Minimax Algorithm with some modifications.
+The opponent moves are made using Minimax Algorithm with some modifications.
-#
-For two player mode, both users play on the same device.